airswap/airswap-cli/README.md

 ### Important Notes

+- **Locators** - Makers must be accessible at public endpoints shorter than 32 characters in length including a URL scheme.
+For example `https://maker.example.com:8000` or `http://99.84.41.93`.
 - **Token Values** - All token values are in the indivisible units of a token (wei).
 - **Nonce Window** - Each order is identified by a unique nonce.
 The nonce window is the time within which every order returned will include the same nonce.
 This can be configured to prevent overexposure.
+- **Trading ETH** - Swap only supports tokens, not native ether (ETH).
+To trade ETH it must be wrapped (WETH).

 ### Indexer Staking